-Have you ever cracked an egg with a double yolk?
-Lucky you!
-Ever cracked into several eggs in your dozen to find double yolks in more than one?
-A fan did recently, and he wrote to us in amazement to find out why.
-Here’s what we shared:
+Have you ever cracked open an egg with a double yolk?
+If so, lucky you!
+Have you ever cracked into several eggs in your dozen to find double yolks in more than one?
+This may be quite an unusual sight to see, but eggs with double yolks are safe to eat and often wind up together in the same carton.

-Double yolks are fairly rare – you might find them in 1 of every 1,000 eggs.
-These eggs typically come from our younger hens who are still just learning how to lay eggs.
+It is true that eggs with two yolks are fairly rare: you might find them in 1 of every 1,000 eggs.
+These eggs typically come from our younger hens whose bodies are still just learning how to lay.
+Eggs with two yolks also tend to be very large & in fact, these larger eggs often end up being sized as super jumbos.

-So if you crack open a Pete & Gerry’s egg and find a double yolk, you’ll actually be pretty likely to find another ‘eggstra’ yolk or two in that same dozen.
-And because those cartons are hand packed and placed in cases together, you could find a whole grocery display of Jumbo dozens that have a high likelihood of containing a double-yolked egg or two!
+What does all this mean for shoppers like you?
+Well, if you crack open a Pete & Gerry's Certified Humane egg and find a double yolk, chances are pretty likely that you'll find a bonus yolk or two in that same dozen.
+And because those jumbo cartons are hand packed and placed in cases together, you could find a whole grocery display of lucky dozens with more than a few double yolks!